DriHut/ReFramed/README.md

 Pick a model implementation that suits your needs:

-### `UnbakedAutoRetexturedModel`
+### Auto retexturing

 * the quad: Sourced from a JSON model.
 * whether you want to retexture it: "Yes".
 All quads will be retextured.
 * what face of the block: Automatically determined by facing direction.

-To construct, pass the ID of the JSON model you want to source quads from.
+Construct with `TemplatesClientApi.getInstance().auto`.
+Pass the ID of the model you want to source quads from.

 There's no way to configure this, so if you want to skip retexturing a face, try the next model implementation instead.

 **TODO**: this does not work well with `multipart` models with differently-rotated parts, like the fence model (consisting of 1 fence post and 1 fence-side model that gets rotated around to fill all 4 sides)

-### `UnbakedJsonRetexturedModel`
+### Special texture-based retexturing

 * the quad: Sourced from a JSON model.
 * whether you want to retexture it: Determined from the texture applied to the quad.
 * what face of the block: Determined via the texture applied to the quad.

-To construct, pass the ID of a JSON model to retexture.
-All quads textured with `templates:templates_special/east` will be textured with the east side of the theme, all quads textured with `templates:templates_special/up` will be retextured with the top side of the theme, etc. Quads textured with any other texture will be passed through unaltered.
+Construct with `TemplatesClientApi.getInstance().json`.
+Pass the ID of the model you want to source quads from.
+All quads textured with the *special textures* `templates:templates_special/east` will be textured with the east side of the theme, all quads textured with `templates:templates_special/up` will be retextured with the top side of the theme, etc. Quads textured with any other texture will be passed through unaltered.

 <details><summary>Regarding texture variables:</summary>